FECTeamOne/Serum/README.md

-# Atelier
+# Serum

-Atelier is an ecommerce product detail page built for a fictional clothing company as an exercise in front-end development.
+Serum is an ecommerce product detail page built for a fictional clothing company as an exercise in front-end development.
 It contains three modules: an overview, a ratings and reviews section, and a related items and comparison section.

 ## Table of contents